Recent graduate, Simon Page shares his thoughts on the iMod Education SEO Online Course

-The learning material was presented in manageable portions per lesson – considering there is an overwhelming amount of information for some topics covered during the course – and as a result the lessons are less intimidating.
-The numerous practical tasks that are required to finish lesson quizzes makes this much more dynamic than a fixed, theoretical course.
+The learning material was presented in manageable portions per lesson – considering there is an overwhelming amount of information for some topics covered during the course – and as a result, the lessons are less intimidating.
+The numerous practical tasks that are required to finish lesson quizzes make this much more dynamic than a fixed, theoretical course.
 Also, if you happen to own a website you can implement the lessons on your site as you progress and see the results.

-For the record Al Gore never invented the internet.
+For the record, Al Gore never invented the internet.
 He only invented Global Warming.
 Just kidding Al!

-In summary this course will get anyone skilled and into the world of SEO and Google, with both theoretical and practical elements to assist you.
+In summary, this course will get anyone skilled and into the world of SEO and Google, with both theoretical and practical elements to assist you.
 An engaging and enjoyable course with benefits for your website or blog – win!